praclet/ctf_osint/challenges/level04/the_face_of_ewil/the_face_of_ewil.md

 ## Message

-Upon meeting the barman of the black dog pub, you are told that wandre is indeed currently in the bar
+Upon meeting the barman of the black dog pub, you are told that wandre is indeed currently in the bar.
-Too bad he took refuge in the back store, a padlock on the door is blocking us from arresting him.
+Too bad he took refuge in the back store, a padlock on the door is preneting us from arresting him.
-As usual he left something behind, a usb that contains a weird file, can you work with this ?
+As usual, he left something behind, a usb stick containing a weird file, can you work with this?

 To solve this challenge, submit the flag you will find along the challenge.